-A high level polishing edit to bring out the best in narrative voice.
+A high-level polishing edit to bring out the best in your narrative voice

-A line edit will, among many other things:
+A line edit will, among many other things, accomplish the following:

 While the primary objective is hands-on polishing, line editing can also include notes in margins to explain changes, illustrate points of craft, or pass along ideas to push a scene further or make an approach to something work better.
-So not only does a line edit improve the manuscript being worked on, it also serves as a teaching tool that helps take your writing and self-editing to the next level, making it a worthwhile investment for any writer.
+So a line edit not only improves the manuscript being worked on—it also serves as a teaching tool that helps take your writing and self-editing to the next level, making the service a worthwhile investment for any writer.

 Varies based on length of material to be edited, but usually no more than 8 weeks for a complete manuscript.

 To request a quote, make a submission, or request more information

 What happens next?

 All inquiries to The Editorial Department will be personally fielded by author services director Ross Browne, who will do the following:

 - gather any further information needed